 Depth psychology and depth therapy are unique.
-Most of Western psychology and therapy focus on treating psychological problems and maladies.
-The "medicalization "of psychology and therapy defines human problems and difficulties as if they were medical conditions that require medical like intervention and treatment.
-This is a short-sighted bias that leads us astray.
-Sometimes motivated by vested interests.
-For example, If you tell your physician that you feel depressed, chances are good that she or he will suggest an antidepressant medication, based on a presumed diagnosis that you have a biochemical illness.
-A diagnosis that is rarely accurate. (see this).
+Their focus is inner life and higher development, whereas most Western psychologies focus on treating psychological problems and maladies.
+The "medicalization" of psychology and therapy defines human problems and difficulties as if they were medical conditions that require medical like intervention and treatment.
+This is typically bad faith nonsense.

 Freud was an important founder father of the depth psychology tradition.
 Yet his work has been sorely misunderstood.
 Even by many practicing as "Freudians." focused on finding cures for mental disorders.
 If we consider Freud's work carefully, we discover that it was co-opted.
 It was wrongly positioned by medicine and the academe..
 Few people, including psychologists, understand how badly Freud’s ideas were misunderstood and used poorly by others completely unaware that he was not a physician in search of cures for mental maladies.